 Randy’s choreography has been produced and presented by companies in Canada, Ireland and the US.
 A Dora Mavor Moore Award nominee, he is also a recipient of the prestigious Clifford E. Lee Choreography Award.
 In recognition of his work, ‘Dancing in the Third Act’, Mr. Glynn was selected as one of five finalists for the 2015 Lieutenant Governor of Nova Scotia Masterworks Arts Award.
 This was the first time since the inception of the award that dance was named to the Masterworks shortlist.

-In addition to his position as Artistic Director of Company of Angels and FODAR, Randy is also the Artistic Director of Live Art Dance Productions.
-Based in Halifax, Nova Scotia, Live Art Dance is the only dance presenter in Atlantic Canada programming a full-season contemporary dance series featuring international calibre artists.
+In addition to his position as Artistic Director of Company of Angels and FODAR, Randy has, for seven years, been at the helm of Halifax-based Live Art Dance Productions, as Artistic Director.
+Live Art Dance is the only dance presenter in Atlantic Canada programming a full-season contemporary dance series featuring international calibre artists.
+He leaves that position in August of this year.
+“It’s time for me, to step back a bit and take some more relaxed family time.”
 Randy and his partner, Pamela Grundy, have a home in Granville Ferry, NS where they grow grapes and make passable wine.

-Michael Caldwell is a Toronto-based choreographer, performer, curator, director, producer, and arts advocate.
-He has performed/collaborated with over 50 of Canada’s esteemed performance creators/companies, performing across North America, Europe, Asia, and Australia, earning two (2) Dora Mavor Moore Awards for outstanding performance in dance.
+Michael Caldwell (he/him) is a choreographer, performer, curator, artistic director, producer, and arts advocate, based in Tkaronto, Canada.
+He has performed/collaborated with over 55 of Canada’s esteemed performance creators/companies, working internationally and performing across North America, Europe, Asia, and Australia.
+Michael’s performances have earned him two (2) Dora Mavor Moore Awards for outstanding performance in dance.

-He serves in leadership, as Creative Director: Programming at Generator in Toronto, and as Associate Artistic Director at Festival of Dance Annapolis Royal in Nova Scotia.
-Previously, Michael played a pivotal role in the growth and development of Fall for Dance North, serving as Executive Producer for nine years.
-In addition, he acts as a consultant with various arts organizations and as a mentor to many emerging artists/curators in the Toronto arts community.
+Currently, Michael serves as Artistic Director at SummerWorks in Tkaronto, and as Associate Curator for Festival of Dance Annapolis Royal, in Nova Scotia.
+Recently, as Creative Director: Programming at Generator, he led the re-imagination of the overall governance structure of the organization, moving towards a co-leadership framework.
+Previously, Michael played a pivotal role in the growth and development of Fall for Dance North, serving as Executive Producer for eight years.
+He has also previously guided projects with CanAsian Dance, Dusk Dances, Older & Reckless, and Kaeja d’Dance’s Porch View Dances.
+In addition, he acts as a consultant with various arts organizations and as a mentor to many emerging artists/curators in the Tkaronto arts community.

-With a bachelor’s degree in film/art history from Syracuse University in upstate New York, and professional dance training at The School of Toronto Dance Theatre, Michael now serves as Vice President on the board of directors at The CanDance Network.
+With a bachelor’s degree in film/art history from Syracuse University in upstate New York, and professional dance training at The School of Toronto Dance Theatre, Michael now serves as President of the Board of Directors at The CanDance Network.

 Marketing and Communications